EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ----------------------------------------------------------------

 ##### Computing the exposure coefﬁcient
 The set of automorphisms constitutes a group described by the coarsest equitable partition of the vertices.
 Each subset appearing in the partition contains vertices that can be substituted one for the other in an automorphism

-**Nauty algorithm**: iteratively derives the partition.
+**Nauty algorithm**: iteratively derives the partition.<br />
 Probability of identifying a vertex in partition $C: 1/ \vert C \vert$.
 Exposure with equitable partition of $n$ elements over a total number of $m: n/m$